-Systems with liquid line pressure loss or gain greater than 11 psi must be provided with corrected orifice size as noted in .APPLICATION DATA.
+Systems with liquid line pressure loss or gain greater than 11 psi must be provided with corrected orifice size.

 ORIFICE SELECTION (ON SWEAT FIT COILS)

 NOTE: The proper orifice must be installed in the indoor coil liquid line connection prior to the connection of the refrigerant lines.